trinodb/trino.io/_posts/2020-08-14-dereference-pushdown.md

 inconsistent with the rest of the infrastructure, making it harder to migrate from existing flows on row-oriented formats.

+Similarly, Lyft’s schemas make heavy use of nested data to decompose a ride into its routes, riders, segments, modes, and geo-coordinates.
+Prior to the performance improvements, analytical queries would either need to be run on clusters with very long timeouts, or the data would have to be flattened before being analyzed, adding an extra ETL step.
+Not only would this be costly, it would also cause the original schema to diverge in our data warehouse making it more difficult for data scientists to understand.

-The dereference pushdown optimization in Presto is having a massive impact on our ingestion story.
-Nested data is now being made available faster for consumption, while maintaining performance parity for analytical queries.
+The dereference pushdown optimization in Presto is having a massive impact on the ingestion story at both LinkedIn and Lyft.
+Nested data is now being made available faster for consumption with a consistency of structure across all stores, while maintaining performance parity for analytical queries.

 # Example